discrete-notes/discrete-notes.github.io/_posts/2020-11-13-rake-and-compress.md

 We now use this labeling for distributed 3-coloring unrooted trees.
-As said in the introduction for this problem we have a $O(\log^*n)$ algorithm for paths, and trees of $O(\log n)$ diameter are also easy in $O(\log n)$ time: just look at the full tree and 3-color.
+As said in the introduction for this problem we have a $O(\log^*n)$ algorithm for paths, and trees of $O(\log n)$ diameter are also easy in $O(\log n)$ time: just look at the full tree and 3-color it.
 Now for other types of trees its not that clear what to do.
 (Note that we are talking about unrooted trees, rooted trees have fast algorithms.)

 Consider the following algorithm:

-		Compute the labeling.
+		1. Compute the labeling.
-		For each label, compute indepedentely of 3-coloring of the nodes of the paths of this label.
+		2. For each label, compute indepedentely of 3-coloring of the nodes of the paths of this label.
-		The nodes that are not in a path are given color 1.
+		3. The nodes that are not in a path are given color 1.
 		(Now every node has a label $l$ and a color $c$.)
-		For label i from h to 1:
+		4. For label i from h to 1:
 			For color c from 1 to 3:
 				The nodes that have label i and color c color choose a color in [1,2,3]